A logical limit law for $231$-avoiding permutations: Proof of Theorem

-The goal of this section is to prove \cref{thm:ConvLaw_Av231}, in particular to prove that a convergence law holds for the class $\mathcal C=\Av(231)$ of 231-avoiding permutations.
+The goal of this section is to prove Theorem~\ref{thm:ConvLaw_Av231}, in particular to prove that a logical limit law holds for the class $\mathcal C=\Av(231)$ of 231-avoiding permutations.
 We use the convention that $\mathcal C$ contains the empty permutation of size $0$.